Notify me

 Water Lily Pond, by Claude Monet.
 Details and licence

-A focus on aesthetics only applied to rich people through most of history, when poor people were locked in a continual struggle for survival.
-Now interest in aesthetics (although mostly dependent on the opinions and choices of a few significant individuals) pervades most of society, with recent generations having a strong interest in uniqueness and innovation, as well as a fascination with aesthetics influenced by the past.
+A conscious focus on aesthetics only applied to rich people through most of history, when poor people were locked in a continual struggle for survival and thus typically focused more on the lower parts of Maslow’s hierarchy of needs (i.e. physical survival and safety).
+Now, due to dramatic improvements in the standard of living for the average person in the developed world, interest in aesthetics (although still mostly dependent on the opinions and choices of a few significant individuals) pervades most of society, with recent generations having a strong interest in uniqueness and innovation, as well as a fascination with aesthetics influenced by the past.

-Indeed, even if a watch were to be made which itself had no links to the past, it can only be seen by people who are inevitably part of a culture which is mostly based in the context of the past, so a watch cannot be seen without one’s inevitable cultural context.
+Indeed, even if, theoretically, a watch were to be made which itself had no links to the past, it can only be seen by people who are inevitably part of a culture which is mostly based in the influences of the past, so a watch cannot be seen without one’s inevitable cultural context (which includes aesthetic preferences).

 The majority of the aesthetic influences on most watches are from the history of watchmaking, and those are engineering, and fine jewellery with its use of simple geometric shapes, smooth polished surfaces and precious materials.

-The Cartier Santos watch.
-A significant influence on watch asthetics
+The Cartier Santos watch worn on wrist.
+A significant influence on watch aesthetics

 “Cartier Santos 1988” By Noop1958.
 Details and license here.

-. . . and it has been the basis of the majority of wristwatch designs since that time.
+. . . and it has been one of the main watches being a basis of the majority of wristwatch designs since that time.

 The two main types of watch aesthetics today are traditional (retro or conventional), or unusual/creative/unique.